 Early on, we decided that it was necessary to create a story for each home that we designed as a way to inform the building process.
 The HSH Parks house is designed and built for a growing family that has an appreciation for form and function.
 A family that embraces community, casual elegance and moments of retreat.
-The master bathroom was the room we focused on to communicate this point of view.
+The main bathroom was the room we focused on to communicate this point of view.
 Pairing Glazed Thin Brick and rectangular subway tile allowed us to establish an understated luxury against an earthy backdrop of Sherwin Williams “Retreat.”

 What type of look or aesthetic were you going for?

 We are a sucker for clean lines and vintage finds.
 One of the biggest challenges in building a new home is bringing character that only comes with age.
 We find that creating focal walls with tile and bringing in handmade materials elevate and anchor a space.
 Fireclay Tile was the perfect way to add both of those elements.

 How did you come up with your color scheme and design?

 We looked at homes in the English countryside and in the North East.
 To establish a feeling of timelessness, we selected white marble, mixed metals and covered the walls with an earthy hue.
 The lighting made the space feel as though it had been layered over time.

 Why did you choose Driftwood for the walls?

 Surprisingly, one of our first selections was our paint color, Sherwin Williams "Retreat."
 We knew right away that we needed a tonal tile to establish a sense of luxury but not turn that room too glam.
 Driftwood was the perfect fit.
 The hue is calming and the light throughout the day reflects beautifully off each piece of tile.
 We also liked the classic shape and size when laid in an offset brick pattern.

 What about Big Horn on the floor?